boobo94/boobo94.github.io/_posts/2018/2018-09-10-keep-changelog-file.md

 ---
 title: 3 reasons to keep a changelog for your project
 layout: post
-categories: tips
+categories: abstract
 date: 2018-09-10 19:09:38 +0000
+summary:
-summary: A changelog file it's just a history of changes made for a project.
+  A changelog file it's just a history of changes made for a project.
 It's very useful to keep track of everything into a single place and to summarize some features than to look throw all the commits from git repository.
-keywords: ''
+keywords: ""
 tags:
   - tips
   - changelog
   - projects
-redirect_from: []
+redirect_from:
+  - /tips/keep-changelog-file/
 ---

 ![changelog](https://keepachangelog.com/assets/images/logo-fe0986a5.png)

 ## Changelog file, what this means ?